bluccino/tool-pimp/README.md

 ## Pimp Basics

-`pimp` is a bash script to pimp a virtual (Python) environment in two
+`pimp` is a `bash` script to pimp a virtual (Python) environment in two
 aspects:

-* modifying the `activate` script of the virtual python environment in order to source a setup script at the end of the activation process, and modifying the deactivate function (which the activation installs) in order to source a `cleanup` script before the actual deactivation
+* modifying the `activate` script of the virtual python environment in order to source a `setup.sh` script at the end of the activation process, and modifying the deactivate function (which the activation installs) in order to source a `cleanup.sh` script before the actual deactivation

 * optionally adding executable binary files (typically bash scripts) to the virtual environment's binary folder, which are only available as long as the virtual environment is activate.

 ~~~
-    NOTE: In a typical scenario the set of binary files, which are copied to
+    NOTE: In a typical scenario the set of binary files, which are copied to the
-    the virtual environment's binary folder, include the `setup` and `cleanup`
+    virtual environment's binary folder, include the `setup.sh` and `cleanup.sh`
     scripts which the activation and deactivation should implicitely call.
 ~~~